How I built my Photography Portfolio with WordPress

 These are the tips and tricks that I learned as I made this photo portfolio site over the past years and many iterations.

-1. The default Gutenberg page builder is good enough.
+- The default block editor is good enough, especially now with WordPress 6.5.
 Alternative page builders like Divi and Elementor give more control, but their complex code will slow down the website’s load time and slow your building process.
 If you must use an alternative page builder for more flexibility, consider Oxygen.
 It is the most complicated but produces clean, relatively fast code.

-4. Use an OpenLiteSpeed or LiteSpeed server connected to their Quic.cloud CDN.
+- Use an OpenLiteSpeed or LiteSpeed server.
 This has a lot of benefits.
 The LiteSpeed server stack is faster than the normal Apache server.
-It will also convert JPEGs to WebP files which are smaller and still high quality, and it makes an LQIP so that the photos appear to load faster.
-Plus, this software and CDN are free for a portfolio-sized low-traffic website.
+It will also convert JPEGs to LQIP so that the photos appear to load faster.
+Plus, this software and the Quic.Cloud CDN are free for a portfolio-sized low-traffic website.

-5. Then let WordPress resize the photos but reduce WordPress’s default compression.
-Mine is set at 90%; some set it to 100%.
+- Let WordPress resize the photos but reduce WordPress’s default compression.
+Some websites suggest you should resize and optimize your photos before uploading them.
+I know that my portfolio will be up for 10+ years and I don’t want to rebuild it each time screens improve.
+So I upload the highest quality photos I can and let them sit on my server while wordpress resizes them for the correct size.
+Mine is set at 90% quality; some set it to 100%.
 Add this line of code to your function.php file, changing the number to your desired setting. add_filter( ‘jpeg_quality’, create_function( ”, ‘return 90;’ ) );

 Conclusion